Plural voting: Belgium

 In Belgium, voting was restricted to the wealthy tax brackets from independence in 1830 until 1848, when it was expanded to include a somewhat larger number of voters.
-The restriction on voting was abolished in 1893 and replaced with plural voting.
+The restriction on voting was abolished in 1893 after the first general strike in Europe and replaced wide adult male franchise but with plural voting for some males.
+They were allowed one or two additional votes, if they were head of a family or had a certain amount of education or money.
 This was applied for elections from 1894 to 1919 as a way to limit the impact of universal suffrage.

 Every male citizen over 25 got one vote for legislative elections, but some electors got up to two supplementary votes according to some criteria: